 “Being on the range for the British Masters was an amazing experience.
 It gave me a big push to play more seeing the guys at the top of the game and it was really interesting to see the players working with some of the best coaches in the world at the same time.”

+How did you get into the game?
 “Growing up in York, my dad played at York Golf Club and I used to go down and hit balls with him and my grandparents.
 I came up to Northumbria University to study sports management as part of a golf scholarship and I’ve been working in golf in the North East ever since.”

+What does the future hold?
 “More development as a coach – including some more studying this winter.
 I’m looking forward to seeing the players I work with develop and win more events.
 And after all that I need to play some more golf – this is going to be the year I do it!”